zsl24/Mel-GAN-Voice-Conversion-Demo/README.md

 `train.py` contains entire network architecture, and code from training.
 `test.py` contains code from testing, generating results and plotting figures.
 `streamtest.py` is the real-time demo for voice conversion.
 You should run this file through cmd, and make sure your computer has a mic.
+`config.py` contains parameters from transformation and hyper-parameters for model